-The Asus ROG Strix Scar 17 (2022) is quite the beast of a gaming laptop, but one that comes in at quite a high markup.
-With an MSRP of $2,500 USD / £2,800 GBP or so, it’s definitely the priciest piece of kit I’ve tested.
-At first glance, paying this much for a laptop that packs in an Nvidia GeForce RTX 3070 Ti seems a touch overkill – especially considering spending this much on a laptop would normally get you something with a beefier GPU inside.
+The Asus ROG Strix Scar 17 (2022) is quite the beast of a gaming laptop and comes at quite a high price.
+At around $2,500 (£2,800), it’s definitely the priciest piece of kit I’ve tested.
+Paying this much for a laptop that packs in an Nvidia GeForce RTX 3070 Ti seems a touch overkill – especially considering spending this much on a laptop would normally get you something with a beefier GPU inside.

-Nonetheless, the rest of the spec sheet of the Strix Scar 17 (2022) makes it an especially appealing option.
-It’s powered by an Intel Core i9-12900H processor, and also packs in 32GB of 4,800MHz DDR5 RAM, as well as a solid 2TB solid-state drive for storing all your games on.
+Nonetheless, the rest of the spec sheet of the Strix Scar 17 (2022) makes it an especially appealing option, not to mention one of the best Asus gaming laptops at the time of typing.
+It’s powered by an Intel Core i9-12900H processor and also packs in 32GB of 4,800MHz DDR5 RAM, as well as a solid 2TB solid-state drive for storing all your games.
 The biggest party piece of this laptop though is its display – a 17.3-inch WQHD 240Hz screen, which, needless to say, is pretty large.
-Whether it’s worth a shot at the title of best gaming laptop remains to be seen, but here goes nothing!
+In this review, I’ll explore whether it’s one of the best gaming laptops.

 Asus ROG Strix Scar 17 (2022) Specs and Design